I had my last drink on Monday September 7, 2015. 2,193 days ago, to be exact.

 I do everything to the extreme.
 I struggle with all-or-nothing, black-and-white thinking.
 If it tastes good or makes me feel good, I cannot get enough of it.
 I don't just take up running...
 I run marathons.
 At times I can be extremely disciplined with my nutrition.
 At other times, I cannot have one cookie without the flood gates opening.
 Next thing you know I'm eating like I just got out of prison.
 If I find a piece of clothing that I like, I need to have it in every color.
 When I come up with a new idea or venture, it can quickly become an obsession that occupies my thoughts at every waking moment.

 I am a recovering alcoholic, workaholic, and overachiever.
 I am a list maker.
 Always have been.
 There was a time not that long ago when my life revolved around my to-do list.
 I had a fear-based belief that if I wasn't super productive, nothing would happen for me.
 I believed that to get what I wanted I had to constantly push hard, overwork, fight, struggle, hustle.
 Guilt-free naps did not exist in my world.
-Anytime I achieved a big goal I would feel amazing… for about a minute.
+Anytime I achieved a big goal I would feel amazing… for about a minute and a half.
 But the high was short-lived and quickly replaced by the fear of failing to reach my next goal.

 No matter what I accomplished or how inspired I felt, there was always more to do.
 My to-do list often included things like reading, journaling, prayer, and meditation - things that were meant to bring me joy and peace.
 They didn't.
 When I prayed, meditated, or read the Bible, I expected to feel a certain way.
 When that feeling didn’t come, I thought I was doing something wrong.
 Or I wasn’t good enough.
 I was focused on "getting" rather than receiving.
 I tried to control and "make things happen" instead of allowing myself to attract abundance naturally.

 In my thirties I suffered daily from depression and anxiety.
 I was constantly searching for something outside myself to feel complete rather than trusting in my completeness now.
-I had all the things - a loving husband, a successful business, a beautiful home, two cats, a car, a refrigerator full of food, and a walk-in closet full of clothes.
+I had all the things - a loving husband, a successful business, a beautiful home, two cats, a car, a refrigerator full of healthy food, and a walk-in closet full of clothes.
 Despite all of that I was in a very dark place and I woke up each morning full of fear and dread.

 It wasn't until I shifted my focus to slowing down, being still, and allowing myself to receive that things started to change for me.
 To be honest, this is something I still struggle with.
 But when I can focus on enjoying the journey and being fuly present in the moment... when I connect with my True Self and let my Higher Power flow through me, things get really, really good.
 I am a channel.
 I am guided to create what the Universe intended rather than what I think I need.
 And I end up achieving so much more than I thought possible.